unioncredit/creditclub/_posts/introducing-credit-club.md

 ---
 While DeFi has revolutionized financial speculation and trading, it has largely failed to connect with the real economy—the goods, services, and communities that form the backbone of our daily lives.

 This is due to a lack of effective productive-capital formation.

 CreditClub bridges that gap by enabling anyone to create a tokenized onchain credit union.
 Permissionless credit markets begin with permissionless credit structures.

 At its most basic, a Credit Club is a single shared pool of funds ("credit vault") that extends credit to up to 150 members, with the pool of funds funded by Member dues or a Token launch.

   A new financial primitive where:
-- **Capital becomes renewable**: $1 can become $1.10 when put to productive use, no need for a "greater fool".
+- **Capital becomes renewable**: $1 can become $1.10 without the need for a "greater fool" when put to productive use, .
 - **Trust becomes collateral**: Your reputation within your community secures globally usable credit
 - **Value stays Local**: Local financial relationships strengthen local economic ecosystems